Piccolo oboe: Makers

 Piccolo oboes are produced by the French makers F. Lorée (pitched in F) and Marigaux (pitched in E♭), as well as the Italian firm Fratelli Patricola (pitched in E♭).
-Lorée calls its instrument piccolo oboe or oboe musette (in F), while Marigaux and Patricola call their instruments simply oboe musette.
+Lorée calls its instrument "piccolo oboe or oboe musette (in F)", while Marigaux and Patricola call their instruments simply "oboe musette".

 Repertoire

 The instrument has found the most use in chamber and contemporary music, where it is valued for its unusual tone colour.
-It is also employed in double-reed ensembles such as Amoris, and in film scoring.
-Perhaps the best-known pieces requiring piccolo oboe are Solo for Oboe Instruments (1971) and Concerto for Oboe and Orchestra No. 2, both by Bruno Maderna, Vérifications by Samuel Andreyev, and Ar-Loth (1967) by Paolo Renosto.
+It is also employed in double-reed ensembles, such as Amoris, and in film scoring.
+Perhaps the best-known pieces requiring piccolo oboe are "Solo for Oboe Instruments" (1971) and "Concerto for Oboe and Orchestra No. 2", both by Bruno Maderna; "Vérifications" by Samuel Andreyev; and "Ar-Loth" (1967) by Paolo Renosto.

-Other contemporary works for the instrument are Scherzo Furioso by William Blezard, Tasmanian Ants by Ian Keith Harris, Iberian Improvisations and Bailables by Leonard Salzedo, Variations on a Sicilian Shepherd Tune by Clive Strutt.
+Other contemporary works for the instrument are "Scherzo Furioso" by William Blezard, "Tasmanian Ants" by Ian Keith Harris, "Iberian Improvisations" and "Bailables" by Leonard Salzedo, and "Variations on a Sicilian Shepherd Tune" by Clive Strutt.

-Two concerti have been written featuring the piccolo oboe in addition to the other four members of the oboe family, these works being David Stock's "Oborama" (second movement: Crisp, Bright) and James Stephenson's "Rituals and Dances," both written for Alex Klein.
+Two concerti have been written featuring the piccolo oboe in addition to the other four members of the oboe family, these works being David Stock's Oborama (second movement, "Crisp, Bright") and James Stephenson's "Rituals and Dances", both written for Alex Klein.